The Return

 out," Lieutenant Hilbert said over their headsets.
 Happy to be flying into

-battle again, he increased altitude.
+battle again he increased altitude.
 His job was to get them to the target

 location before the enemy had a chance to prepare.
-After confirming with the
+After confirming with the Captain he put the

-Captain he put the helicopter into a slight dive then quickly pulled it into an
+helicopter into a dive then quickly pulled it into an orbit around the

 Bracing herself on the open